Usage¶

 Missing grid coordinates

-do not include horizontal or vertical coordinates (longitude, latitude, or height).
+Forecast GRIB files like icon-ch2-eps-*.grib2 do not include horizontal or vertical coordinates (longitude, latitude, or height).

 Therefore, the horizontal and vertical constants are provided as separate files to fully describe the forecast grid.
 This applies when using

-, the horizontal coordinates are automatically loaded
+download_from_ogd.
+If you use get_from_ogd, the horizontal coordinates are automatically loaded

-and included as part of the xarray.DataArray
+and included as part of the xarray.DataArray.

 Hint